sagangwee/sagangwee.github.io/_posts/2013-12-28-introducing-hyde.md

 <a href="https://github.com/sagangwee/SD_Hacks_Jousting"><strong>Joust to Oust</strong></a> | C#, Unity
 (October 2016)

-* 3D jousting computer game built in which the player controls his/her lance using a smartphone
+* 3D jousting computer game in which the player controls his/her lance using a smartphone
 * Built at SD Hacks 2016
 * Created weapon animation and player avatar movement scripts

 <img id="joust" src="public/projects/joust.PNG">

 <a href="http://food-mate.herokuapp.com/"><strong>FoodMate</strong></a> | HTML, CSS, Ruby on Rails
-(October 2016)
+(December 2015)

 * My first Rails app, FoodMate uses the Yelp API to return restaurants near you depending on your current craving, and then matches you with "mates" that have similar food interests
 * Built in a team of 6